Toona sinensis: Food and Nutrition

-The young leaves of T. sinensis are extensively used as a vegetable in China; they have a floral, yet onion-like flavor, attributed to volatile organosulfur compounds.
+The young leaves of T. sinensis are extensively used as a vegetable in Chinese cuisine; they have a floral, yet onion-like flavor, attributed to volatile organosulfur compounds.
 Plants with red young leaves are considered of better flavour than those where the young leaves are green.

 In China and Southeast Asian countries such as Malaysia, the young leaves of Toona sinensis or commonly known as Chinese Mahogany is used to make Toona paste, which is used as a condiment to serve with plain rice porridge as breakfast and simple meals, or to enhance the flavour of a dish or soup.
 Common dishes made with Toona paste are Chinese Mahogany fried rice, Chinese Mahogany beancurd, and Chinese Mahogany mushroom soup.

 The leaves contain Vitamin E, and high amounts of iron, calcium and chlorophyll.

 Lumber and landscape use

-The timber is hard and reddish; it is valuable, used for furniture making and for bodies of electric guitars, as a common (and substantially cheaper) replacement for Swietenia mahogany ("true mahogany"), which is now commercially restricted from being sourced natively.
+The timber is hard and reddish; it is valuable, used for furniture, musical instruments such as guitars, and in woodcarving.
+This is a common (and substantially cheaper) replacement for Swietenia or "true mahogany", which is now commercially restricted from being sourced natively.

-Outside its native region T. sinensis is valued more as a large ornamental tree for its haggard aspect.
+Outside Asia, T. sinensis is valued more as a large ornamental tree for its haggard aspect.
 It is by far the most cold-tolerant species in the Meliaceae and the only member of the family that can be cultivated successfully in northern Europe.